NiharikaN-CB/SSDT/README.md

 ## Usage

 1. Register an account and verify email
-2. Login with OTP verification
+2. Login with OTP verification (or directly if password was recently reset)
 3. Enter a URL to scan (e.g., https://github.com)
 4. Wait 30-60 seconds for complete analysis
 5. View results: